Greek civil wars of 1823–1825: Second civil war

-During this period the two first instalments of the English loan had arrived, an event which strengthened the position of the government; but the infighting was not yet over.
+During this period the two first installments of the English loan had arrived, an event which strengthened the position of the government; but the infighting was not yet over.
 Zaimis and the other Peloponnesians who supported Kountouriotis came into conflict with the executive body when they were excluded from most government posts after the elections of 3 October 1824.
 Prominent persons from both sides proposed negotiations and the convening of a new National Assembly, but most members of the executive (especially Papaflessas and Ioannis Kolettis) wished the complete subjugation of the Peloponnesians.

 The military conflict resumed when Kolokotronis roused the residents of Tripolitsa against the local tax collectors of the government.
 Papaflessas and Yannis Makriyannis failed to suppress the rebellion, which spread throughout the Peloponnese, but neither Kolokotronis nor Londos or Zaimis attempted to occupy Tripolitsa.
 Kolokotronis remained inactive for some period because of an additional reason: he could not overcome the death of his son, Panos, killed by his opponents.
 While the Peloponnesians were undecided about their further moves, the government regrouped its armies, which now consisted mainly of Roumeliotes and Souliots, several of whom previously served the Peloponnesians.
 The plan of the government was implemented by Kolettis, who ordered two bodies of Roumeliotes and Souliots to invade the Peloponnese.
 On 23 November, the first of these bodies under Gouras occupied Corinth and raided the province.
 The second body under Georgios Karaiskakis, Kitsos Tzavelas and others, attacked in Achaea Londos and Zaimis, who retreated and then fled to Kalamos.
 In January 1825, a Roumeliote force, led by Kolettis himself, raided once again Peloponnese, and arrested Kolokotronis, Deligiannis' family and others.
 The next month Mavrokordatos assumed the position of the president of the executive.
 In May 1825, under the pressure of the Egyptian intervention of Ibrahim Pasha, those imprisoned were released and granted amnesty.